fcalderon/task-tracker/README.md

-# Tasktracker
+# Task Tracker

+An Elixir/Phoenix app to track tasks.

+### Design decisions

+* Removed "Users" from navigation.
+A logged in user should only see or edit its own
+* Separated completed and non completed tasks, and put non completed above as they should be more relevant to users

-To start your Phoenix server:
+### To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`